naman-bajpai/COP4610-Project1-Team5/README.md

 A small UNIX-like shell implemented in C for Florida State University’s COP4610 (Operating Systems).
 Supports built-ins, external command execution, redirection, pipelines, and basic job control.

-> Instructor spec varies by section—update the checklist below to reflect what you actually implemented.

 ---

 ## Table of Contents